 It’s the thumbnail that sums it all up into a single, sleek and easy-to-understand image.

 Why are thumbnails so critical in the modern world of marketing?
 Read on to find out.

 According to one recent study, one company saw a massive 70% increase in conversions after they changed the thumbnail to one of their videos.
 Let that sink in – they didn’t reshoot the video, they didn’t change the design of the landing page.
 They simply changed the thumbnail and almost immediately the response went from “lukewarm” to “overwhelming.”

-Likewise, never forget what an important role thumbnails play in your other efforts like SEO, too.
+Likewise, never forget what important role thumbnails play in your other efforts like SEO, too.
 When you search for a particular keyword on Google, video thumbnails are one of the first things that people see – probably before they even see the title of the page.

 But also think about all the other video content you use in your campaigns beyond standalone pieces.
-Have you ever used multimedia presentation software to create slides with videos in them?
+Have you ever used a multimedia presentation software to create slides with videos in them?
 Guess what – thumbnails are critical here, too, because once again you need to convince someone that stopping the flow of the presentation to watch a video is a step actually worth taking.
 They’re not just going to believe you out of the kindness of their heart.